maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `GOSUB` statements are unconditional branches like a `GOTO`, but differ in that they record the position in the code where they were called.
 They do this by writing down the location of the `GOSUB` in a special area in memory known as the **runtime stack**, or simply the **stack**.
 They then branch to the target and continue as normal until they encounter a `RETURN` statement.
 At that time, they remove the entry on the stack they added earlier, and use the location they stored to continue at the statement after the original `GOSUB`.

 The name "GOSUB" is a contraction of "go to subroutine".
 Subroutines are small sub-programs that perform a task and then return.
 For instance, one might write a subroutine to calculate the circumference of a circle with a given radius and then call that code repeatedly with different input values from different locations in the code.
 This allows the calculation code to be isolated, often placed near the bottom of the program to separate it visually, and then called from different parts of the rest of the program.
-This way the code does not have to be duplicated in the locations that use it.
+This way the code does not have to be duplicated in all of the locations that use it.

 As the lines of code making up subroutines are normal statements, programs might accidentally run them when they reach the end of the main program code.
 If this occurs, the `RETURN` at the end of the subroutine will be called without a `GOSUB` having placed information on the stack and an error will occur when `RETURN` attempts to retrieve the return location.
 To prevent this, programs would sometimes place their `END` statement immediately before the subroutines, or alternately, placed the `END` at a high line number like 9999 and then `GOTO 9999` at the end of the main code.
 Others would place the `END` at the bottom and put a `STOP` above the subroutines.